Garden Tomb Trustees

 President – Paul Weaver

-Paul Weaver was elected Chairman of the Garden Tomb (Jerusalem) Association in 2017, having previously served on the Council for three years.
-Paul was raised in Birmingham.
+Paul was elected Chairman of the Garden Tomb (Jerusalem) Association in 2017, having previously served on the Council for three years.
+He was raised in Birmingham, UK.
 After working as a Procurement Officer in an engineering firm, he felt a call to Christian leadership and left for London to study theology.

-He pastored two churches over a period of thirty six years before leading the Assemblies of God as General Superintendent in the UK for thirteen years.
-Paul lectured for twenty years at Mattersey Hall; he co-directed the ‘Jim’ Challenge and has also served on many Boards including Evangelical Alliance, Together in Mission, World Assemblies of God and the World Pentecostal Presidium.
+He pastored two churches for 36 years before leading the Assemblies of God as General Superintendent in the UK for 13 years.
+Paul lectured for 20 years at Mattersley Hall, an AOG bible college, with a focus on training leaders.
+He has also served on many Boards including the Evangelical Alliance, Together in Mission, World Assemblies of God and the Pentecostal World Fellowship.
 Paul has also authored and co-authored books and discipleship courses.
 He is an artist and enjoys playing golf.

-He and his wife Jenn have two children, Sally and Joel, who with their spouses have given them six grandchildren – so far!
+He and his wife Jenn have two children, Sally and Joel, and six grandchildren.

 Director – Simon Holland